Step 1: Choose Your Opportunity!

 Once your background check has cleared you will recieve a formal letter of acceptance and you can begin volunteering!

-You'll need to stay current on youth devleopment and child abuse reporting, you'll need to take your annual child abuse training online.
-Instructions can be found here!
+You'll need to stay current on youth development and child abuse reporting, and complete the online annual child abuse training: Information for online annual training